-Separate Funding Line for the Vet Centers
+Separate Funding Line for Vet Centers

-Funding for the Vet Centers - the Readjustment Counseling Service - one of the most successful and cost-efficient of VA programs, should be directed to develop or augment permanent staff.
+Funding for the Vet Centers - the Readjustment Counseling Service - one of the most successful and cost-efficient of VA programs, should be directed to develop and/or augment permanent staff.
 These dollars should be used to facilitate better coordination with the PTSD teams and substance use disorder programs at VAMCs and community-based outreach clinics (CBOCs).

-The Secretary should be required to work more closely with the Secretary of Health and Human Services, municipalities and the states to provide counseling to the families of those returning from combat deployments by utilizing community mental health centers.
+The Secretary should be required to work more closely with the Secretary of Health and Human Services, with municipalities and the states to provide counseling to the families of those returned from combat deployments by utilizing community mental health centers.

-Resources for Blind and Low Vision Veterans
+Resources for Blind and Low-Vision Veterans

-With the number of blind and very low vision veterans from the nation's latest wars in dire need of services, VVA recommends that Congress explicitly direct funding to increase staffing and programming at the VA's Blind and Visually Impaired Service Centers, and to designate at least one additional center.
+VVA recommends that Congress explicitly direct funding to increase staffing and programming at the VA's Blind and Visually Impaired Service Centers, and to designate at least one additional center.

-We also believe that Congress must direct the Secretary to implement an employment and independent living project modeled on the highly successful

-Project Amer-I-Can, which placed blind and visually impaired veterans into work and other situations that resulted in them becoming more autonomous and independent.
+We also believe that Congress must direct the Secretary to implement an employment and independent living project modeled on the highly successful Project Amer-I-Can, which placed blind and visually impaired veterans into work and other situations that resulted in them becoming more autonomous and independent.